 This route focusses on those that have published in their discipline and have demonstrated an original contribution of knowledge in this area.
 The components of the submission includes the body of published work and a supporting document which synthesises the published work and indicates clearly the original contribution to knowledge (20,000 words).

 This route requires you to conduct an empirical research project or a series of related projects in a similar manner to the work normally conducted for PhD presented by major thesis.
 The output will be a series of peer- reviewed articles which should be submitted to a journal accepted and published.

 You should normally be the first author of all the publications.
 The articles and commentary are submitted in a single thesis (40,000 - 80,000 words).

 For full details about the City PhD programme structure, please see the Guide for Research Students.

-You should normally be working in an area of professional education and have a minimum of three years experience of providing professional education so that you can draw upon your practice as well as your theory and use this programme of study to develop your practice.
+You should normally be working in an area of professional education with a minimum of three years’ experience.
+This way you can draw upon your practice as well as your theory and use this programme of study to develop your practice.